Live View in the Web Client

-The following information is for viewing live video in the Web Client with notes of differences in viewing live video in Local Console.
+The following information is for viewing live video after connecting to a recorder via Web Connect (or the Apex Web Client) with notes of differences in viewing live video in Local Console.

-NOTE: View details for viewing Live video in Command Station Desktop Client and the OpenEye Mobile Apps.
+NOTE: View details for viewing Live and Search in the Cloud Video Player, Live video in Command Station Desktop Client and the OpenEye Mobile Apps.

 Live Screen Viewing Pane

 The Live screen displays the camera list and live video.
 Customize the Live screen to view specific cameras in different layouts.

 Camera List Search – Manually type in the Camera List Search field to filter Camera List by camera name.